An FDA-approved, reversible alternative to LASIK

 On the day of the procedure, a topical anesthetic will be administered to your eyes and you may be given a sedative.
 A gel-like substance will be placed in your eye to protect the eye during the procedure.
 The surgeon will create a micro-opening in the cornea and insert a lens customized to your individual prescription into your eye, placing it between the iris and the eye’s natural lens.
 The lens gently unfolds in your eye, and vision improvement is immediate.
 ICL eye surgery itself takes only about 15 minutes.

-Your eye will be covered with a patch or protective shield, and you will be given a prescription for drops or medication.
+Your eyes will be covered with a clear patch or protective shield, and you will be given a prescription for drops or medication.
 You will not be able to drive immediately after the procedure, so you will need a responsible party to drive you home.

-The Visian ICL cost can be higher than LASIK surgery for several reasons, including the cost of the lens implant itself and the laser iridotomy prior to the treatment.
+The EVO ICL cost can be higher than LASIK surgery due to the cost of the lens implant and being performed in a surgery center.
 Berkeley Eye Center offers financing options (with approved credit) to make the ICL cost less daunting for patients.
 Flex Spending Accounts or Health Savings Accounts can also be used to pay for the procedure.